JardaniWorld/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This file executes to print out a string using the write function
+This script executes to print letters of the alphabet in 10 lines